Bcastillo44/18-Blockchain-homework/README.md

-# 18-Blockchain-homework

-## Proof of Authority Development Chain
+# 18-Blockchain-Proof of Authority Development Chain

 For this assignment, you will take on the role of a new developer at a small bank.